benjaminchong99/uropdatamining/README.md

         Variable selectedOutline is the keyword to be searched, encoded in ascii format.
 API to find content of the Outline of keyword.

+### p5.js

+This file is required to provide a means to read the JSON file obtained from the Wikipedia API.
+It includes functions such as setup() and loadJSON().

 ## Code

 ### main.js